The-Learning-And-Vision-Atelier-LAVA/LF-Image-SR/README.md

 | LF-InterNet   |

 ## Submission
-We use [CodaLab](https://codalab.lisn.upsaclay.fr/competitions/1598) for online submission in the development phase. **Here, we provide an example ([Jianguoyun Drive](https://www.jianguoyun.com/p/DXWimH4QwOebChipxasE) or [Google Drive](https://drive.google.com/file/d/1gyaan54AwbAYLIIA1rly_wrLzdyQ7VAh/view?usp=sharing)) to help participants to format their submissions.** In the test phase, the final results and the source codes (both training and test) need to be submitted via emails (ntire.stereosr@outlook.com).
+We use [CodaLab](https://codalab.lisn.upsaclay.fr/competitions/1598) for online submission in the development phase. **Here, we provide an [example]() to help participants to format their submissions.** In the test phase, the final results and the source codes (both training and test) need to be submitted via emails (ntire.lfssr@outlook.com).
 Please refer to our [online website](https://codalab.lisn.upsaclay.fr/competitions/1598) for details of the submission rules.

 ## Important Dates
 * 2022-12-16: The proposal for LF image SR challenge is approved;